pocke/mry/README.md

 RuboCop has many many breaking changes, because it is before version 1.0.
 So, if you update RuboCop version, in many cases .rubocop.yml breaks...
 This tool supports migrating `.rubocop.yml`.
-With this tool, you do not have to be afraid of updating RuboCop anymore.
+It automatically rename the configuration in your `.rubocop.yml` that is renamed by updating RuboCop.
+So, with this tool, you do not have to be afraid of updating RuboCop anymore!

 ## Installation